followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onDataErrorOccurred.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [dataErrorOccured]({basewidgetpath}/Events/#dataErrorOccurred) event.
+A handler for the **dataErrorOccurred** event.
+Executed when an error occurs in the data source.
 <!--/shortDescription-->

 <!--fullDescription-->
-To handle errors that might occur in the data source, implement a handling function and assign it to the **onDataErrorOccurred** option.
-To obtain a human-readable representation of the occurred error, use the **message** field of the **error** object passed to the handling function as the parameter's field.
+Handles errors that might occur in the data source.
+To obtain a human-readable description of the error in the handler, use the **error.message** field.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->